cedar-policy/cedar/README.md

 ]

 ```

 Cedar represents principals, resources, and actions as entities.
 An entity has a type (e.g., `User`) and an id (e.g., `alice`).
 They can also have attributes (e.g., `User::"alice"`'s `age` attribute is the integer `18`).

-Now, let's test our policy with the CLI
+Now, let's test our policy with the CLI:

 ```rust
  cargo run authorize \
     --policies policy.cedar \